top of page

 Somabula Nature Reserve: Hiking, Herds, and Hypotheticals

-Friday, Saturday, and Sunday blurred together in a haze of dirt and exhaustion—so much so that if I hadn’t obsessively documented every step like an unpaid intern (drafting blogs, sorting photos, and compiling videos immediately after each hike), the whole thing would have disintegrated into a dusty, boot-print-filled void of exhaustion.
+The three days merged together in a haze of dirt and exhaustion - so much so that if I hadn’t obsessively documented every step like an unpaid intern (drafting blogs, sorting photos, and compiling videos immediately after each hike), the entire experience would have dissolved into a dusty memory labeled - “Why did I do that again?”

-But later, as I piece together the blogs and flip through the photos, it all comes flooding back—an epic montage of dirt, sweat, and pure adventure.
-Totally worth every second.
+But later, as I pieced together the blogs and flip through the photos, it all comes flooding back - an epic montage of dirt, sweat, and pure adventure - totally worth every second.

-So yes, yay me, I have successfully transformed what should be a peaceful, soul-enriching hobby into a high-pressure, stress-inducing endeavor.
-Wow.
-That's a shocker!!
+So yes, yay me, I have successfully transformed what should be a peaceful, soul-enriching hobby into a high-pressure, stress-inducing but soul-enriching hobby..

 However, thanks to the lush overgrowth from the rains, most of them saw us first and promptly “noped” out of there, deciding they wanted no part in my little adventure.